15 Nov Long Term Care Insurance in Pennsylvania for Home Care: A Guide

 Some companies offer a flexible option for couples when both spouses buy insurance policies.
 Considered a shared care policy, this allows spouses to share the total amount of coverage between them.
 Therefore, you can draw from your spouse’s total benefits if you reach the maximum limit on your policy.
 For example, if you are getting home care services and then you reach your policy maximum, you can then switch to using the benefits from your spouse in these cases.

-Do I pay for long term care insurance indefinitely?
+Do I pay for LTC insurance indefinitely?
 At what point can I stop paying premiums?

 Many policies will have what’s called a premium waiver clause.
 Once the claim is initiated and approved, premiums are “waived.”
 This means that the policyholder will no longer have to pay for long term care insurance.
 When this happens could vary by plan.
 It might become effective once the first benefit has been paid out.
 Alternatively, it could happen after benefits have been paid for a specified number of days.
 Many long-term care insurance premiums will increase annually.
 Over time, they can become very expensive, so be sure to check if this applies under your own policy.